320th Field Artillery Regiment: World War I

-From 26–31 October, the regiment moved a gun from each battery forward to conduct adjustments in preparation for a new offensive, scheduled for 1 November.
+From 26 to 31 October, the regiment moved a gun from each battery forward to conduct adjustments in preparation for a new offensive, scheduled for 1 November.
 The rest of the batteries moved forward on the night of 30–31 October. participated in a three-stage preparation from 0330 hours.
 During the night of 1–2 November, the 320th (and the other battalions of the 157th Brigade) moved forward into a between the 319th and 320th Infantries, and suffered heavy artillery and machine gun fire while covering the gap with their battery anti-aircraft machine guns.
 On the morning of 2 November, the attack resumed at 0800 hours, and the 321st moved forward and established a regimental command post in the town of Imecourt.
 Due to poor roads which limited the availability of ammunition resupply, the 320th remained stationary to allow resupply to the 321st.
 On 3 November, the regiment moved to positions north of Sivry-lez-Buzancy.
 While moving forward again on 4 November, the Regimental Commander ordered 1st Battalion into action at about 1100 hours against machine gun positions that were delaying the infantry advance.
 At 1500 hours, the 2nd Battalion also emplaced, and at 1600 hours, the entire regiment delivered a rolling barrage in support of the 318th Infantry, delivering 2600 rounds during 80 minutes of firing.
 On the morning of 5 November, the 320th relieved the 321st and moved forward with both battalions in close support of the infantry.
 At 1100 hours, 2/320th occupied southwest of Beaumont and fired at machine gun positions near La Thibaudine Ferme and La Harnot Erie Ferme in support of the 317th Infantry, and later in the afternoon, Battery B occupied south of the Stonne-Beaumont Road and fired on the village of Yoncq.
 After nightfall, the regiment fired another 500 rounds at Yoncq.
 This was the last "considerable firing" done by the regiment before moving to Sivry-Imecourt-St. Juvin (8-9 November), Monblainvill-Apremont (10 November) and Les Islettes, where it received news of the armistice on 11 November.
 The entire 157th Brigade remained near Les Islettes until 18 November, and then moved to Ste.
 Menehould before rejoining the 82nd Division in the Tenth Training area.